KlaybisAsllani/CSTR-Simulation-Asllani-test/README.md

 # Simple simulation of a first order Continuous Stirred Tank Reactor (CSTR)
-- Includes response to various types of input concentation stimuli (step changes, ramp inputs, sinusoidal inputs, etc.)
+- Includes response to various types of input concentation stimuli (step changes, ramp inputs, sinusoidal inputs, and etc.)
 - Incorporation of PID controller to maintain exit concentration set point
 - Laplace transformation used for transfer function to simulate the closed-loop response of the reactor
 - Uses Ziegler-Nichols heuristic tuning method